herzbube/fuego-on-ios/README.md

 Checkout `master`, then run this command:

-    svn2git --rebase
+    svn2git --metadata --rebase

-If you don't have `svn2git` in your environment, read the section "Getting svn2git".
-If you *do* have svn2git, but running the command gives you an error message, you should probably read the section "Reconnecting a cloned Git repository with upstream Subversion repository" further down.
+If you don't have `svn2git` in your environment, read the section "[Getting svn2git](#getting-svn2git)".
+If you *do* have svn2git, but running the command gives you an error message, you should probably read the section "[Reconnecting a cloned Git repository with upstream Subversion repository](#reconnecting-a-cloned-git-repository-with-upstream-subversion-repository)" further down.

+In an ideal world, the `--rebase` command line option would update the local Git repository so that it is an exact mirror of the upstream Subversion repository.
+Unfortunately, in the `svn2git` version that is current at the time of writing (v2.2.2) the mirroring capability of `--rebase` is severely limited.
+In fact, the command line option does not do much else besides fetching upstream commits into the local Git repository.
+The following tasks need to be done manually:

+1. Add local tags for tags that were created upstream since the last sync
+    1. List all remote branches: `git branch -r`
+    1. List all tags: `git tag`
+    1. Pick out remote SVN branches whose name starts with `svn/tags` for which there is no corresponding tag
+    1. For every branch thus found, get a log message: `git show svn/tags/[TAG-NAME]`
+    1. Create the corresponding tag: `git tag -a -m "[LOG MESSAGE]" [TAG-NAME] svn/tags/[TAG-NAME]`
+    1. Remove the remote branch: `git branch -rd svn/tags/[TAG-NAME]`
+1. Add local branches for branches that were created upstream since the last sync
+    1. List all branches: `git branch -a`
+    1. Pick out remote SVN branches for which there is no corresponding local branch
+    1. For every branch thus found, create a local branch: `git branch [BRANCH-NAME] remotes/svn/[BRANCH-NAME]`
+1. Advance the HEAD of all existing branches that received commits upstream since the last sync.
+Usually, this affects the `master` branch.
+   1. This affects all local branches where HEAD does not point to the same commit as HEAD of the corresponding remote branch
+   1. Check out each affected branch, then advance its HEAD: `git reset --hard [COMMIT-REF]`

+Once the local Git repository is in shape, the changes can be pushed to GitHub.

 ##### Integrating changes from master into fuego-on-ios

 All commits in `master` up to the desired commit must be merged into the `fuego-on-ios` branch.
-There is no cherry-picking to keep things simple.
+To keep things simple no cherry-picking is allowed.

 After the merge, the Xcode project may also need to be updated (add new files, remove old files, update build settings).